LauraMutheu/Laura_Mutheu/README.md

 # Laura Mutheu
 Hi there 👋 My name is Laura Mutheu.

-I am a Data Analyst, Statistics and Computer Programming Graduate, Scholar and Problem Solver.
+I am a Data Scientist, Data Analyst, Statistics and Computer Programming Graduate, Scholar and Problem Solver.

 # **Interesting Facts about me:**